 Whenever I write about indexing with an advisor, I get questions from readers who wonder why passive investors would work with a professional.
-After all, in most cases, you’ll pay an advisor 1% to 1.5% of assets under management—and that’s on top of the MERs on the ETFs or mutual funds.
+After all, in most cases, you’ll pay an advisor about 1% assets under management—and that’s on top of the MERs on the ETFs or mutual funds.
 Index investors, who are especially keen to avoid fees, wonder aloud if that’s worth it.

 Tony De Thomasis gets the question all the time.
 Tony is a financial advisor whom I first interviewed last year for an article in MoneySense.
 His firm, De Thomas Financial Corp., uses low-cost, passively managed mutual funds, and he adds a 1% fee for ongoing advice.
 De Thomasis doesn’t pick stocks, time the market, make economic forecasts, rotate sectors or listen to analysts.
 When he explains this to prospective clients, they often ask: “Then why the heck would I pay you 1% when I can just do it myself?”